hyw007726/csv2json-function-ts/README.md

 # csv2json-function-ts

-A simple function thats converts a CSV file to JSON
+A simple function to convert a CSV file to JSON

-Example for calling:
+##Example for calling:

 ```
 ts-node convertCSVtoJSON.ts [path]filename.csv